PAM-challenge-beta/website/content/tasks/first-task/subtaskA/index.md

 ## Development set

-The development set for this task is derived from the DCLDE 2013 dataset, specifically the selection that contains North Atlantic right whale (NARW) upcalls.
+The training data for this task is derived from the DCLDE 2013 dataset, specifically the selection that contains North Atlantic right whale (NARW) upcalls.
+The original dataset can be accessed here: [DCLDE 2013 dataset page](https://research-portal.st-andrews.ac.uk/en/datasets/dclde-2013-workshop-dataset).
+- Training annotation file: `annotations_DCLDE2013.csv`

 Annotations labeled as uncertain have been excluded from the dataset.
 Additional dataset details are available on the [DCLDE 2013 dataset page](https://research-portal.st-andrews.ac.uk/en/datasets/dclde-2013-workshop-dataset).

 ## Evaluation set

+The test data was collected in the Gulf of St. Lawrence and is a subset of the data used in a recent publication, which can be reviewed [here](https://pubs.aip.org/asa/jasa/article/147/4/2636/1058640/Performance-of-a-deep-neural-network-at-detecting).
+The original data set from this publication is available [here](https://doi.org/10.20383/101.0241).

+Both the training and test data have been reorganized and are available in a single downloadable package.

+- Testing annotation file: `annotations_GSL.csv`

 The test data was collected in the Gulf of St. Lawrence and is a subset of the data used in a recent publication, which can be reviewed here.
 The test set includes 25 hours of recordings at 32KHz, with 1157 annotated NARW upcalls.

-## Task rules and submission

-Participants are free to employ any preprocessing technique and network architecture.
-The onyl requirement is that the final output of your model MUST be a CSV file formatted following the annotation format of evaluation set described above.
-A 1.5-second buffer will be applied, where detections within this range from the annotation will be considered a true positive.
-Please see the examples in this page for a more in depth discussion on how to provide the timestamps.

-Official challenge submission consists of:

-- System output file (*.csv)
-- Metadata file (*.yaml)
-- Technical report explaining in sufficient detail the method (*.pdf)

-System output should be presented as a single text-file (in CSV format, with a header row as shown in the example output below).